-Elizabeth B. Hessami, JD, LLM (Environmental Law), is a licensed attorney and Faculty Lecturer of International Environmental Policy and Environmental and Natural Resources Security for Johns Hopkins University.
-She has served as a Visiting Attorney for the Environmental Law Institute (remote) for nearly a decade researching post-conflict natural resources management specializing in armed conflict and the environment.
-She is licensed to practice law by the Washington, D.C. and United States Supreme Court Bars.
+A licensed attorney, Elizabeth Hessami has served as a visiting attorney for the Environmental Law Institute for nearly a decade, researching post-conflict natural resources management and specializing in armed conflict and the environment.
+She is licensed to practice law by the Washington, D.C., and United States Supreme Court bars.

-Professor Hessami is interested in environmental justice issues at the global level such as the disproportionate impact of climate change on vulnerable populations and less industrialized nations, and the implementation of renewable energy sources in these nations.
-She was a founding member of the Environmental Peacebuilding Association for which she is currently producing content and serves on the Education Interest and Law Interest Groups.
-She has lectured on renewables in Afghanistan, The 2018 Afghan (former) Minerals Laws, Water Security in Central Asia, Afghan Emeralds and conflict minerals, and other topics on environmental security.
+Hessami is interested in global environmental justice issues, such as the disproportionate impact of climate change on vulnerable populations and less industrialized nations, and the implementation of renewable energy sources in these nations.
+She was a founding member of the Environmental Peacebuilding Association, for which she is currently producing content and serves on the Education Interest and Law Interest Groups.
+She has lectured on renewables in Afghanistan, The 2018 Afghan minerals laws, water security in Central Asia, Afghan emeralds and conflict minerals, and other topics related to environmental security.

 - “Conflict, Crisis, and Peacebuilding: Afghanistan and Regional Water Security,” Elizabeth B. Hessami, New Security Beat, The Wilson Center, June 12, 2023

 - “New Legal Protections for the Environment in Relation to Armed Conflict,” Elizabeth B. Hessami and Karen Hulme, International Union for the Conservation of Nature, July 16, 2022

 - “The Uncertain Future of Afghanistan’s Nascent Environmental Laws,” Elizabeth B. Hessami, Bloomberg Law, September 2, 2021